osmandapp/web/main/docs/user/search/search-address.md

 - Distance from your current location or from the city center.
 - Additional information, such as the city's district.

+### Supported formats

+See the [Search All](./search-all.md#basic-queries) article for a list of available queries and supported search formats.

 ## Select city